My

 a belt drive turntable.
 He knew very well that keeping a TD 124 alive

-was not too easy.
+was not easy.
 It would take much attention and care.
-He indicated
+He indicated that

-from France.
+magazine from France.
 Melco showed the heavy three-legged platters.
-Thorens designed

-"Der Referenz" which seemed to have traits of an offshore
+Thorens designed "Der Referenz" which seemed to have traits

-oil rig that could withstand the heaviest storms and tides.
-But there
+of an offshore oil rig that could withstand the heaviest storms and

 were also the accurate Japanese top direct drives by Technics, Kenwood,